-Capital assets of the Combining Unit are stated at historical cost.
-Depreciation of capital assets is calculated on a straight-line basis over the respective asset's estimated useful life, which range from 5 to 40 years.
+Capital assets are stated at historical cost.
+Depreciation of capital assets is calculated on a straightline basis over the respective asset's estimated useful life, which range from 5 to 40 years.
 Title to all assets, whether purchased, constructed or donated, is held physically by the State of Connecticut.